christopherseaman/datasci_217/02/index.md

 ---
 ## Fork, branch, and merge

 Sometimes you want to work on something outside the “main” flow of a repository.
-Maybe there’s an analysis or model you’re working on that isn’t complete.

 By creating a separate **branch** of the repository, you can do your work without worrying about breaking the **main** or **trunk** branch of the repository.

 If you want to make your own work based on another repository, you can **fork** it, creating a copy that you own going forward.

 ---
 ## Git Checkout